Stratified $\beta$-numbers and traveling salesman in Carnot groups: Necessity

 In this subsection, we will discretize the Carleson integral and reduce to a parametric setting.
 Most of the setup will resemble sections 2.2-2.5 of \cite{li-schul-1} which go over the construction at much greater detail, including choices of parameters which still work in our setting.
 We thus refer the reader to those sections for complete details.

 In this section, we will endow $G$ with $d = d_\infty$.
-Thus, all balls will be defined in terms of this metric.
-This will help simplify a calculation in section \ref{s:flat} but is otherwise be inconsequential.
+Thus, all balls and diameters will be defined in terms of this metric.
+The $d_\infty$ gives us a way to prove Lemma \ref{l:long-line} in Section \ref{s:flat} but is otherwise inconsequential.
+We do not know if Lemma \ref{l:long-line} can be proven using $d_{HS}$.
+Given a ball $B = B(x,r)$ and $\lambda > 0$, we define $\lambda B := B(x,\lambda r)$.

 Let $\Gamma$ be a rectifiable curve in $G$.
-We may parameterize $\Gamma$ via a surjective 1-Lipschitz function $\gamma : \mathbb{T} \to \Gamma$ where $\mathbb{T}$ is a circle in $\R^2$ with circumference $32\Hd^1(\Gamma)$ (for a proof see the appendix of \cite{Schul-TSP}).
+Recall that we have $\diam(\Gamma) = 1$.
+We may parameterize $\Gamma$ via a surjective 1-Lipschitz function $\gamma : \mathbb{T} \to \Gamma$ where $\mathbb{T}$ is a circle in $\R^2$ with circumference $C\Hd^1(\Gamma)$ where $C > 0$ depends on the metric $d$.
+Indeed, this follows from the appendix of \cite{Schul-TSP} (see especially Lemma 3.7 of the appendix).
+Note that although \cite{Schul-TSP} is proven for a geodesic metric on the Hilbert space, the proof also works for quasi-convex metrics on generic metric spaces by using \eqref{eq:qc} to connect points.
+The Lipschitz bound on the parameterization will change depending on the quasi-convexity constant.

 We fix a direction of flow along $\mathbb{T}$.
-By a subarc $\tau$ of $\gamma$, we mean a subinterval of $\mathbb{T}$.
-Two subarcs $\tau$ and $\zeta$ are disjoint if their defining intervals are disjoint.
-However, the diameter of a subarc is the diameter of the {\it image} of the subinterval.
+By a subarc $\tau$ of $\gamma$, we mean a restriction of $\gamma$ onto a subinterval of $\mathbb{T}$.
+We define set relations between two subarcs $\tau$ and $\zeta$ by using the set relation for their defining intervals.
+However, the diameter of a subarc is the diameter of the {\it image}.